magic-wormhole/magic-wormhole/docs/server-protocol.rst

-application, which requires multiple wormhole messages to exchange address-book entries, and which must function even if the two apps are never both running at the same time) can use “Journal Mode” to ensure forward progress is made: see “journal.md” for details.
+application, which requires multiple wormhole messages to exchange address-book entries, and which must function even if the two apps are never both running at the same time) can use “Journal Mode” to ensure forward progress is made: see :doc:`the journal docs <journal>` for details.

 Diagram of Normal Interaction